GAVALAS WINERY, Greece

 Viticulture

-Santorini has approximately 40 different indigenous varieties which grow within the 1300 hectares of the island’s vineyards.
-Considered the noblest of varieties is Assyrtiko, which covers the 75% of the total vineyard area.
+Santorini has approximately 40 different indigenous varieties which grow at the 1.300 hectares of the island’s vineyard.
+The noblest variety is Assyrtiko, which covers the 75% of the total vineyards of the island.
 Alongside Assyrtiko, other varieties like Aidani, Athiri, Mavrotragano and Mantilaria are also used for producing dry and sweet wines.
 Santorini’s climate is characterized by mild winters followed by hot long summers.
 The reduced rate of rainfalls and the strong winds cause a very low yield which normally is about 3000 kg/ha.
 To protect the grapes from the winds, vines are being pruned in a low basket shape, called kouloura.
 At the same time, high moisture levels help the soil to absorb water during night-time, giving it back to the vine during the day.
 The soil is a mixture of lava and volcanic ashes.
 That volcanic soil lacks in organic matter making it resistant to diseases meaning that the vines have never been affected by phylloxera.
 As a result, the vineyards of the island have never been replanted, making them one of the oldest in the world.

 - Prephylloxera vines, some 120 years old or more, the vineyards of the island have never been replanted, making them one of the oldest in the world.